stanford-rc/globus.stanford.edu/accounts/leaving.md

    caption-text=""
 %}

-In the upper-right quadrant of the page are the _Recent Activity_ icons.
-The circle, triangle, and octagon represent transfers which are OK, transfers that have warnings, and transfers which have been cancelled.
-Make sure there are no transfers in progress.
+In the left-side menu is the **Activity** option.
+If any transfers are in progress, a number will appear on top of the icon.
+You should only continue when there are no transfers in progress.

 ### Step 2: Uninstall Globus Connect